Lesson

 Chhayavaad (1920s-1940s)

-Chhayavaad (“Shadow-ism” or Romanticism) was the most influential poetry movement in modern Hindi literature.
-Its hub was Prayagraj and Varanasi.
+Chhayavaad ("Shadow-ism" or Romanticism) was one of the most influential poetry movements in modern Hindi literature.
+Its strongest centres were associated with Prayagraj and Varanasi.

-• Chhayavaad emphasised subjectivity, nature imagery, nationalism, and emotional depth — breaking from the didactic style of the Dwivedi Yug.
+• Chhayavaad emphasised subjectivity, nature imagery, inner emotion, and lyrical expression, marking a shift from the more didactic style of the Dwivedi Yug.

 Progressive Writers' Movement (1930s)